MatusVetrik/Vetrik_104628_ppds/README.md

 ![logs.png](assets%2Fimages%2Flogs.png)

+We are testing functionality with 7 savages.
+It is accurate count for obvious demonstration that our implementation is correct.
 In result, we can see that savages are coming one by one.
 When are all together they can start feast.
 Savage takes portion, and we are giving information about number of portions left in the pot.
 When pot is empty savage wakes up cook.
 Cook is cooking and after that he fills up pot.
 And again and again and ...